hjbolus/Mathematical-Logic-Through-Python/README.md

 `Out [2]: Ax[(Man(x)->Mortal(x))] is composed of the quantifier A, bound variable x, and statement (Man(x)->Mortal(x)).
 The statement is composed of subformulas Man(x) and Mortal(x), with the operator ->`

 ## Models
-Models are stored as `Model` objects, initialized with arguments `universe`, `constant_interpretations`, `relation_interpretations`, and `function_interpretations`.
+Models are stored as `Model` objects, based on the notion of set-theoretic structures.
+They are initialized with arguments `universe`, `constant_interpretations`, `relation_interpretations`, and `function_interpretations`.
 The `evaluate_term` and `evaluate_formula` methods of class Model return the constant interpretation or truth value, respectively, of a term or formula in the given model.
 Given a set of formulas, the method `is_model_of()` of class Model determines whether or not all of the formulas evaluate to true in the given model.

 Although functions and equality are allowed by default, the file functions.py includes functions that eliminate the use of functions and/or equality from models and formulas by replacing them with equivalent relations and relation interpretations.